weld/weld-testing/junit5/README.md

 ### `@ActivateScopes`

 Normally, only `@ApplicationScoped` and `@Dependent` beans work without any additional settings.
-`@ActivateScopes` annotation allows you to list scopes which are to be actived for the duration of the test.
+`@ActivateScopes` annotation allows you to list scopes which are to be activated for the duration of the test.
 Note that the duration is dependent on your setting of JUnit test lifecycle - it can be either per method or per class.

 ### `@AddBeanClasses`